 Galt Brain Injury Lawyer

-- Almost 3 million people suffer a traumatic brain injury every year
+- Almost 3 million people suffer a TBI every year

 - About 90 percent of those people who are injured require an emergency department visit